-The final course mark will be calculated based on the following:

-Assignments: 40% Midterm: 25% Final Exam: 35%
+The final course mark will be calculated based on the following: Assignments: 40% Midterm: 25% Final Exam: 35%

-There will be 5 assignments.
+There will be 5 assignments with the following due dates: Jan 21, Feb 4, Feb 25, March 11, April 1.
 The top 4 out of 5 assignments will be used in the calculation of the final grade.
 Due to the flexibility in this assessment, academic consideration through self-attestation will be denied.
 Assignments are due at the beginning of the lecture on the due date.
 Late assignments will receive a 10% penalty per day and will not be accepted more than one week late.

 The two examinations (Midterm and Final Exam) will be closed book with the exception of students being permitted to bring a hand-written formula sheet.
-This is a double sided page, a page refers to a letter size page (215.9×279.4 millimeters or 8.50×11.00 inches, which may only contain formulas.
+This is a double sided page, a page refers to a letter size page (215.9×279.4 millimeters or 8.50×11.00 inches), which may only contain formulas.
 Students are also permitted to use a non-programmable calculator.
 Students may not use any other resources or outside assistance during exams.
+Both examinations will be 3 hours in duration and consist of a combination of calculation and long-form written responses.

-The midterm is tentatively scheduled for October 29 during the scheduled lecture time (subject to approval by Exam Central).
-The final exam will be scheduled by the Registrar's Office during the exam period (Dec 9-22).
+The midterm is tentatively scheduled for February 25 during the scheduled lecture time (subject to approval by Exam Central).
+The final exam will be scheduled by the Registrar's Office during the exam period.